kspruthviraj/color_transfer/Readme.md

 ## Color transfer from lake images to lab images

-Run script using the following command
+You can run the script either using graphical user interface (GUI) or in python terminal.

+##1) to open up GUI:

 ```python
 python GUI.py